horar/strata-host-core/host/Readme.md

 ### Compilation for Linux and MacOS
-In host folder run commands in console:
+In 'host' folder run commands in console:

 ```
 mkdir build